-Additional information, including information as to directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and securities authorized for issuance under equity compensation plans will be contained in the management information circular of the Corporation prepared in connection with the annual and special meeting of shareholders which is currently expected to be held in the second quarter of 2022.
-Additional financial information is provided in the Corporation's financial statements and management's discussion and analysis for the year ended December 31, 2021.
+Additional information, including information as to directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and securities authorized for issuance under equity compensation plans, as applicable, is contained in Stampede's management information circular for its most recent annual meeting of Shareholders that involved the election of directors.
+Additional financial information is provided in the Corporation's financial statements for the year ended December 31, 2022 and the MD&A.

-Copies of this Annual Information Form, any interim financial statements of the Corporation subsequent to the annual financial statements, the Corporation's management information circular and other additional information relating to the Corporation are available on SEDAR at www.sedar.com.
+Copies of this Annual Information Form, any interim financial statements of the Corporation subsequent to the annual financial statements, the Corporation's management information circular and other additional information relating to the Corporation are available under Stampede's profile on SEDAR at www.sedar.com.